Our Essential Services

 Minimum Wage and Average Salary

-The average salary in Australia stood at 1,605 AUD (1,087 USD) per week for a full-time worker, according to the Australia Bureau of Statistics.
-The national minimum wage in the country is 18.93 AUD (12.82 USD) per hour or 719.20 AUD (487.02 USD) weekly.
-The average annual salary, including benefits, is 91,552 AUD (61,997 USD).
-So, what is a good salary in Australia?
-Generally, you should aim to earn more than the average.
+The average salary in Australia stands at around 1,605 AUD (1,087 USD) per week for a full-time worker.
+The national minimum wage in the country is just below 19 AUD (13 USD) per hour, or 720 AUD (490 USD) per week.

 The Most In-Demand Jobs and How Much They Pay